The unluckiest star: A spectroscopically confirmed repeated partial tidal disruption event AT 2022dbl: Introduction

 \section{Introduction}

 An unlucky star passes too close to a supermassive black hole (SMBH).
 It gets tidally torn apart and produces a luminous flare.
 In this case, a tidal disruption event (TDE) occurs \citep{Hills1975, Rees1988}.
-Thanks to wide-field optical surveys in the past decade, such as the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{Shappee2014}, the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS;][]{Tonry2018,Smith2020} survey and the Zwicky Transient Facility \citep[ZTF;][]{Bellm2019}, $\sim$100 TDEs have been discovered \citep[e.g.,][]{vanVelzen2021, Gezari2021, Hammerstein2023, Yao2023}, despite its relatively low occurrence rate of about $10^{-4}-10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ \citep[e.g.,][]{Wang2004,Stone2016,vanVelzen2020,Yao2023}.
-However, most of these TDEs are bright in optical/UV wavelengths but faint in X-ray, contrary to the early prediction that most energy should be released in the UV/X-ray bands.
-The origin of optical/UV emission is still under debate \citep[e.g.,][]{Piran2015,Metzger2016,Dai2018,Lu2020,Liu2021,Thomsen2022,Guo2023}, awaiting definitive observational evidence.
+The discovery of these TDEs has been limited by the relatively low occurrence rate of about $10^{-4}-10^{-5}$ galaxy$^{-1}$ yr$^{-1}$ \citep[e.g.,][]{Wang2004,Stone2016,vanVelzen2020,Yao2023,Teboul2024}.
+From the late 1990s to the late 2000s, only $\sim$10 TDEs had been discovered.
+Most of them are bright in the X-ray bands \citep[e.g.,][]{Bade1996,Komossa1999,Esquej2007}, which are in concordance with the early theoretical prediction that the emission peaks in the extreme-UV to soft X-ray bands \citep[e.g.,][]{Rees1990,Cannizzo1990,Ulmer1999}.
+In the recent decade, however, more TDEs have been discovered by the wide-field optical surveys, such as the All-Sky Automated Survey for Supernovae (ASAS-SN), the Asteroid Terrestrial-impact Last Alert System (ATLAS) survey and the Zwicky Transient Facility (ZTF), and the current number of TDEs has greatly increased to $\sim$100 \citep[e.g.,][]{Gezari2021, Hammerstein2023, Yao2023}.
+Most of these TDEs are bright in optical/UV wavelengths but much fainter in X-ray, contrary to those earlier discovered TDEs.
+The origin of optical/UV emission is still under debate \citep[e.g.,][]{Loeb1997,Piran2015,Metzger2016,Dai2018,Lu2020,Liu2021,Thomsen2022}, awaiting the definitive observational evidence.
 As a result, the identification of optical/UV TDEs is empirical, relying on the features of the former samples.